Saphiretrolet11/IoT_project/README.md

-Gustav Helgesson Liljedal gh222nq
+Gustav Helgesson Liljedal gh222nq (2024)

-# IoT_project
-IoT_project
+# Proofing Time A Bakers Assistant

 This is a tutorial on how to build a baking assistant where the user can see temperature and humidity, they can also tell the device how much yeast they used in their dough to get a recommended proofing time.

 The temperature and humidity is monitored by a DHT11 sensor and a rotary encoder is used to assign the yeast amount.
 An OLED screen will in real time present the temperature, humidity and yeast amount in grams with conversion for both fresh and dry yeast.
 The software will calculate a recommended proofing time and publish information to Adafruit through a MQTT protocol where the information is presented on a dashboard and the user is sent a message through discord.

-The time to create this project is probably around 8-12 hours depending on prior knowledge
+The time to create this project is probably around 8-12 hours depending on prior knowledge.

 ## Objective